awsdocs/amazon-cloudwatch-user-guide/doc_source/gs_monitor_estimated_charges_with_cloudwatch.md

 1. Open the CloudWatch console at [https://console\.aws\.amazon\.com/cloudwatch/](https://console.aws.amazon.com/cloudwatch/)\.

-1. If necessary, change the region to US East \(N\.
+1. If necessary, change the Region to US East \(N\.
 Virginia\)\.
-Billing metric data is stored in this region and reflects worldwide charges\.
+Billing metric data is stored in this Region and reflects worldwide charges\.

-1. In the navigation pane, choose **Alarms**, **Billing**\.
+1. In the navigation pane, choose **Alarms**\.

 1. Select the check box next to the alarm\.
-Note that until the subscription is confirmed, it is shown as "Pending confirmation"\.
+Until the subscription is confirmed, it is shown as "Pending confirmation"\.
 After the subscription is confirmed, refresh the console to show the updated status\.

 ## Step 4: Edit a Billing Alarm<a name="gs_editing_billing_alarm"></a>

-Let's say that you want to increase the amount money you spend with AWS each month from $200 to $400\.
+For example, you may want to increase the amount of money you spend with AWS each month from $200 to $400\.
 You can edit your existing billing alarm and increase the monetary amount that must be exceeded before the alarm is triggered\.

 **To edit a billing alarm**

 1. Open the CloudWatch console at [https://console\.aws\.amazon\.com/cloudwatch/](https://console.aws.amazon.com/cloudwatch/)\.

-1. If necessary, change the region to US East \(N\.
+1. If necessary, change the Region to US East \(N\.
 Virginia\)\.
-Billing metric data is stored in this region and reflects worldwide charges\.
+Billing metric data is stored in this Region and reflects worldwide charges\.

-1. In the navigation pane, choose **Alarms**, **Billing**\.
+1. In the navigation pane, choose **Alarms**\.

-1. Select the check box next to the alarm and then choose **Actions**, **Modify**\.
+1. Select the check box next to the alarm and choose **Actions**, **Modify**\.

 1. For **Whenever my total AWS charges for the month exceed**, specify the new amount that must be exceeded to trigger the alarm and send an email notification\.